Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 And if you absolutely must visit the Louvre on your Paris day trip, take time to wander the Tuileries Gardens, visit the Palais Royal, and grab a hot chocolate at Angelina before window-shopping at the jewelry shops of Place Vendôme.

-It doesn’t take a lot of effort to get of the beaten path — just go to a new neighborhood and wander in whatever destination pleases you.
+It doesn’t take a lot of effort to get off the beaten path in Paris — just go to a new neighborhood and wander in whatever destination pleases you.
 I wrote a whole post about it.

 This free time is where the Paris magic happens.